-Ahhh … cold-brew concentrate.
+Ahhh … cold brew concentrate.
 The perfect iced coffee.
-Deep, rich, cool, and creamy.
+Cold brew coffee is deep, rich, cool, and creamy.
 Even a little … chocolaty?
-There’s just nothing like it.
-Here’s how to make cold brew coffee.
+There’s just nothing else like it.
+And the best part is that it’s SUPER easy to make.
+Let’s make cold brew!

 I’ve been making my cold brew iced coffee at home for years now, and through lots of trial and error, I think I’ve pretty much got it down.